Think first before you fast

 One of the biggest misconceptions is that you have to put your life on hold whilst you fast.
 Most people who have done ProLon agree that it’s best to do it during the week whilst busy at work.

 This not only keeps your mind occupied and off food, it also means you can avoid fasting over the weekend when socialising is more likely.

 There’s also an idea that you will be exhausted.
 Some people do experience mild fatigue but not everyone does.
 By the end of the five day fast, many people report that their energy levels are better than ever.

-If there one diet book or one book on nutrition that we should all read which one would that be?
+If there one book on fasting advice or one book on nutrition that we should all read which one would that be?

 In your field, who do you look up to?
 Who is the most revered nutritionist in your field and why are they flying high?

 I have to say Professor Valter Longo and his research team at USC are definitely up there.
 Their work on nutrition and ageing, and in particular fasting, is truly ground breaking.